polkadot-fellows/xcm-format/README.md

 - *Consensus System* A chain, contract or other global, encapsulated, state machine singleton.
 It can be any programmatic state-transition system that exists within consensus which can send/receive datagrams.
 May be specified by a `MultiLocation` value (though not all such values identify a *Consensus System*).
 Examples include *The Polkadot Relay chain*, *The XDAI Ethereum PoA chain*, *The Ethereum Tether smart contract*.
 - *Location* A *Consensus System*, or an addressable account or data structure that exists therein.
 Examples include the Treasury account on the Polkadot Relay-chain, the primary Web3 Foundation account on the Edgeware parachain, the Edgeware parachain itself, the Web3 Foundation's Ethereum multisig wallet account.
 Specified by a `MultiLocation`.
 - *Sovereign Account* An account controlled by a particular *Consensus System*, within some other *Consensus System*.
 There may be many such accounts or just one.
 If many, then this assumes and identifies a unique *primary* account.
-- *XCVM* The Cross-consensus Virtual Machine, for which the definition of XCM messages s large part relies upon.
+- *XCVM* The Cross-Consensus Virtual Machine, for which the definition of XCM messages in large part relies upon.
 - *Reserve Location* The *Consensus System* which acts as the reserve for a particular assets on a particular (derivative) *Consensus System*.
 The reserve *Consensus System* is always known by the derivative.
 It will have a *Sovereign Account* for the derivative which contains full collateral for the derivative assets.
 - *Origin* The *Consensus System* from which a given message has been (directly and immediately) delivered.
 Specified as a `MultiLocation`.
 - *Recipient* The *Consensus System* to which a given message has been delivered.
 Specified as a `MultiLocation`.